lzx-dev/Clustering-Analysis/a.md

 ## Problems
 * uncoordinate

 In data type initilization, standardDataset label name parameter is string: Name of the label column in df.
 BinaryLabelDataset label name parameter is (list(str)): Names describing each label.

-Not necessery to
+* redundent information input

+privillaged and unprivillaged information needs to be put in both standardDataset and processing algorithm/metric

+when using standardDataset, set privillaged and unprivillaged as default would be better

 *  Import Error
-*